Skip to main content

 Anthropology is a colourful, creative discipline that produces systematic knowledge about human beings and the living and non-living things they live with.
 Departments of Anthropology usually have a rich academic composition that reflects the nature of the discipline.

-Studying Anthropology means that one becomes equipped in a major branch of social sciences.
+Studying in the Department of Anthropology means becoming well-equipped in a basic branch of social sciences.
 In addition to all other advantages, it is a privilege to study in this unique field of human thought.
-Graduates of Anthropology can be employed in many different fields with the skills gained by the education process in this field.
-Graduates of Anthropology have the opportunity to work in social sciences departments of universities, research companies, museums, media organisations, state institutions such as SIS, foundations, and international organisations such as UNESCO, UNICEF, ILO, and WHO.
-In addition, as is the case for all other social sciences, anthropological education helps to gain the necessary infrastructure to work in different sectors.
-In recent years, graduates of Anthropology have been increasingly preferred in areas such as market research and advertising in the private sector.
-Mineral Research and Exploration (MTA), Natural History Museums, Ministry of Forestry, Agriculture and Rural Affairs and its organisations, Ministry of Culture and its organisations, Ministry of Tourism and its organisations, National Folklore Institute, Turkish Radio and Television Corporation (TRT) and various documentary channels are among the working areas of Anthropology graduates.
-Our graduates can also find the opportunity to work in state institutions by taking the KPSS exam.
+Graduates of Anthropology can be employed in many different fields with the skills they gain from this education process.
+Anthropology graduates can find the opportunity to work in social sciences departments of universities, research companies, museums, media organizations, governmental organizations such as SIS, foundations, international organizations such as UNESCO, UNICEF, ILO, WHO in connection with their expertise.
+In addition, as is the case for all other social sciences, anthropology education helps to gain the necessary background to work in different sectors.
+In recent years, anthropology graduates have been increasingly preferred in areas such as market research and advertising in the private sector.

 https://fenedebiyat.yeditepe.edu.tr/en/anthropology-department/courses